smullalkar/masai-module-4/README.md

 4.Marks sheet of a student.
 <p> <img src  = "/marks_recorder/public/markscard.png"> </p>

-## Getting StartedFollow this simple steps to start using this application
+## Getting Started Follow this simple steps to start using this application

 ### Client